Lint Command

 }

-The hints field appears when linting fails without --fix, suggesting the auto-fix option.
+The hints field appears when linting fails, suggesting the refactor command for auto-fixing.

 Exit Codes